moefingers/milestown2/README.md

   - sends movements in the game to be evaluated and accepted by backend

 ## short term todo:
+- Start game navigates to Network page
+- lobby leader starting game navigates to Network page for other players
+- navigating to Network page deletes lobby from list
-- Ensure when owner of lobby leaves, lobby is deleted or ownership transferred.
+- boot player in lobby button for owner of lobby

 ## long term todo:
 - maybe transition from using clip paths to using svg
+- Ensure when owner of lobby leaves,  ownership  is transferred instead of deleting lobby

+## known bugs?
+- themes not properly applied on first run.. maybe? rare bug

 ## done:
 - Owner of lobby cannot see other players in lobby
 - change themes to be by applied by css, (class on body) instead of apply to each variable in :root
+- wwhen owner of lobby leaves, lobby is deleted